smtcoq/smtcoq/INSTALL.md

 ## Requirements

-You need to have OCaml version >= 4.04.0 and Coq version 8.6 or 8.6.1.
+You need to have OCaml version >= 4.04.0 and Coq version 8.7.*.
 The easiest way to install these two pieces of software is through opam.

 > **Warning**: The version of Coq that you plan to use must have been compiled